marnare/generativeAI/README.md

-# Generative AI for Validating Physics Laws
+# Generative Learner for Distributional Causal Effects

 This repository contains the replication code.
+The code is adapted from ```https://github.com/VadimSokolov/gbc/blob/main/gbc/causal.py```.

 ## Replication Steps